Extending A Protection Order

 How do I apply for an extended protection order?

-To apply for an extended protection order, you must complete the appropriate application and file it with the justice court where you filed your initial TPO application.
+To apply for an extended protection order after a temporary order has already been entered, you must complete the appropriate application and file it with the justice court where you filed your initial TPO application.

-- If you obtained a TPO against harassment in the workplace, click one of the formats underneath the form’s title below to download the extended protection order application:
+- If you obtained a TPO against harassment in the workplace, click under the form’s title below to download the extended protection order application: